Geeks in Phoenix

 How to spot a piece of spam e-mail

 There is another option when it comes to e-mail security, and that is using an anti-spam program.
-Since I get hundreds of e-mail a day, I started using the anti-spam program MailWasher almost two decades ago.
+Since I get hundreds of e-mails daily, I started using the anti-spam program MailWasher almost two decades ago.
 It is perfect for getting rid of junk mail.

 For more information on MailWasher, check out this article I wrote a couple of years ago.
 They have a paid version and a free version.